IsteNITC-Website-2023/istetechquilla/content/posts/the-conspiracy-off.md

 - spectrum_collab
-description: The following is a conspiracy theory/original story submitted by the second-place winner, LOVE KUSH PRANU (of NIT Calicut) for our event SLEUTH’S VISION, as part of ‘SPECTRUM- An ISTE Collaboration’.
+description: The following is a conspiracy theory/original story submitted by the second-place winner, LOVE KUSH PRANU (of NIT Calicut) for our event SLEUTH’S VISION, as part of ‘SPECTRUM '20 - An ISTE Collaboration’.
 author: Love Kush Pranu
 designer: M Jashwanth
-cover: "/images/the-conspiracy-off-jashwanth-1.jpg"
+cover: "/images/the-conspiracy-off-jashwanth.jpg"

 ---
-> **The following is a conspiracy theory/original story submitted by the second-place winner, LOVE KUSH PRANU (of NIT Calicut) for our event SLEUTH’S VISION, as part of ‘SPECTRUM- An ISTE Collaboration’.**
+> **The following is a conspiracy theory/original story submitted by the second-place winner, LOVE KUSH PRANU (of NIT Calicut) for our event SLEUTH’S VISION, as part of ‘SPECTRUM '20 - An ISTE Collaboration’.**

 _The following is a string of texts between 3 people who respect social distancing.
 Please don’t take the percentages to be exact; that’s approximate of what I recall to be true numbers._